HMMobAppsOccupied/HMMobAppsOccupied.github.io/_posts/2020-11-9-team_contract.md

 - Planning:
 	- At the beginning of each meeting, each group member will present the work that they did in the previous week.
 	- At the end of each meeting, 5 minutes will be spent planning the date and time of the next meeting, as well as overviewing what everyone must complete over the upcoming week.
+	- We found it very useful in the Task Analysis lab to set due dates for when work will be finished, and from now on we will try to set reasonable due dates for each project.
+		- We will also try to organize due dates depending on the project.
+If it is a smaller project we will try to finish it earlier and have a due date for sooner, as opposed to a bigger project which will be due later.

 ### Rewards/Punishments:
 - Motivations: